ajkavanagh/pacman/docs/Design.md

 * DONE - New state `GhostLeavingHouse` -- the ghost traces a path from their location to immediately above the ghost house at a pre-determined rate.
 * DONE - We ensure the ghosts are in the house in the leaving order (213) where 1 = Pinky, 2 = Inky, 3 = clyde
-* We don't animate the ghosts back and forwards in the house (yet).
 * DONE - Use the `ghostNorm ratesForLevel g ^. gameLevel` ticks for each move
 * DONE - Just track to the centre, and then go up to the exit spot; then move as per the `GhostNormal` ghosts (i.e they are out and about).
 * DONE - Ghost's can't leave the house whilst fleeing.